Scattering entropies of quantum graphs with several channels: Examples

 \subsection{Average scattering entropies}

 Since all the quantum graphs that we have studied in previous sections have periodic scattering probabilities, we can also study their average scattering entropies, which are given in Eq. \eqref{eq:RT-AS} on general grounds.
-We implemented distinct investigations, and in Figs. \ref{fig:fig15} and \ref{fig:fig16} we display the results for some series and for parallel arrangements, respectively.
+We implemented distinct investigations, and in Fig. \ref{fig:fig15} we show the results for some series and for parallel arrangements.
 The values of the average scattering entropy decrease as one increases the parameter $\alpha$ for R\'enyi and the parameter $q$ for Tsallis.
-Similar results are also depicted in Figs. \ref{fig:fig17} and \ref{fig:fig18}, for distinct graphs of the cycle, wheel, and complete graphs, respectively.
+Similar results are also depicted in Fig. \ref{fig:fig16}, for distinct graphs of the cycle, wheel, and complete graphs.
 The values of the average scattering R\'enyi and Tsallis entropies also decrease when one increases $\alpha$ and $q$, respectively.
-The results depicted in Figs. \ref{fig:fig15}, \ref{fig:fig16}, \ref{fig:fig17} and \ref{fig:fig18} show the general behavior, that the average entropies always decrease, as one increases the parameters $\alpha$ and $q$.
+The results depicted in Figs. \ref{fig:fig15} and \ref{fig:fig16} show the general behavior, that the average entropies always decrease, as one increases the parameters $\alpha$ and $q$.